herrera-ignacio/devops-level1/day1/devops.md

 * The process of __fixing incidents will also become optimized__, as changes between deployments are small, and in turn helps with learning about the root causes of production incidents. __Errors can be fixed faster__, and that makes a total rollback unnecesary, but even if you have to roollback, you only need to do so over a small set of changes.

-* It is not only a technical improvement, but also a more managable situation from a business viewpoint, to rollback a single feature than a full release with hundreds of features.
+* It is not only a technical improvement, but also a more manageable situation from a business viewpoint, to rollback a single feature than a full release with hundreds of features.

 #### Automation